If you are planning a trip with the Japan Rail Pass, better be prepared! You will be riding Japanese trains quite often.

 - Make sure to check which is your track before boarding, as sometimes more than one train leaves from the same platform.

-- All the indication you need will be displayed on the monitors in both Japanese and English.
+- All the indications you need will be displayed on the monitors in both Japanese and English.

 - Stand in a straight line.
 Personal space and waiting behavior matter to the Japanese!